SameSalamander5710/DynamicFPSLimiter/README.md

 4. No additional configuration in RTSS is necessary.

 > [!NOTE]
 > - This app requires Rivatuner Statistics Server (RTSS) running in the background to function.
+Ensure RTSS is installed before running the app!
 > - Since RTSS runs with elevated privileges, DynamicFPSLimiter must also be run as Administrator to function fully.

 > [!CAUTION]